Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 Depending on the stopping point, customers may still need to navigate a smaller or larger height difference and/or gap between the platform edge and the train door, even on low-floor vehicles.

-In the event of train cancellations and changes to rolling stock, there is no guarantee that vehicles will have low-floor entry and sliding steps.
+In the event of cancellations and changes to rolling stock, there is no guarantee that vehicles will have low-floor entry and sliding steps.
 In some cases, the replacement vehicle may not be wheelchair accessible.
 The SBB Contact Center Handicap can inform you about later accessible connections.

 Basically, you always need a valid ticket for travel on public transport.
 If you travel without a valid ticket, just showing your Disabled Passenger’s ID Card is generally insufficient to make you exempt from paying a surcharge.
 This is only possible if your disability makes it infeasible for you to purchase a ticket from a ticket machine or from SBB.ch or the SBB Mobile app.
 In this case, you pay only the relevant fare but no surcharge.